Schnitzelmixer/SToXR/README.md

   │
   └── XR\
   ```
-  A lot of these directories are packages that we imported for models, animations, audio files etc. *Own Assets* is an exception here, as there are some small models (tablet, notes)that we created ourselfs lying inside this directory.
+  A lot of these directories are packages that we imported for models, animations, audio files etc. *Own Assets* is an exception here, as there are some small models (tablet, notes)that we created ourselves lying inside this directory.
   All necessary files, (Meshes, materials, animations, scripts...) are within their respective directory, e.g. the Flashlight files are within the *FLashlights* directory, although the naming of the directories sometimes refers to their imported package name.
   If the necessary files aren't in their respective directory, then they are in the *Brick Project Studio* directory, which forms the baseline of this project, as this package contains the apartment.
 The directory tree of *Brick Project Studio* looks like this (files are not listed for clarity):
   ```